harrison-caudill/ipo-sim/README.md

 ## Places to update

- * Change the values specific to you in `private.py`
+ * Change the values specific to you and assumptions about the stock value in `private.py`

  * Add convenience functions to implement the sales logic you want.
-   Two such conveneince functions exist in `income.py`
+   Two such convenience functions exist in `income.py`

  * Ask any questions of the model that you want to ask in `investigator.py`